 At Mount House we use valuable data from the ALIS value-added scheme to gain an informed idea of how students are likely to perform, allowing us to set realistic yet challenging targets.

-We closely monitor students’ achievement, attainment and effort.
+We closely monitor each student’s achievement, attainment and effort.
 Each subject teacher completes short four-weekly assessments which are shared with parents and, where necessary, the subject teacher, personal tutor and Head of Sixth Form.
 Any student experiencing difficulties benefits from suitable support and monitoring.

 In addition to the short assessments, there are two Parents’ Evenings and two full reports each year.

 In Sixth Form each student joins a registration group with a form tutor.
-They also have weekly meetings with the personal tutor who is responsible for their welfare.
+They also have weekly meetings with their personal tutor who is responsible for their welfare.
 Personal tutors are assigned to students at the time they enter the school, and stay with them throughout their time at Mount House.

 Students are encouraged to share both successes and concerns with their personal tutor.
 In return the tutor provides support, encourages individual development and monitors progress.
 They help students develop their talents and set academic and personal targets – and encourage full involvement in school life through accepting responsibility and participating in events.